 While the Expansion Committee was focused on the search for suitable land, the congregation itself began a rather nomadic journey.
 After holding two Sunday services for a year, the congregation decided to meet for one combined service in the Okotoks Junior High School gymnasium.
 Storage boxes were built, curtains were sewn, and a system for hanging the curtains was developed to make the room feel a little more cozy.
 In truth, it began to look like a replication of the ancient Jewish Tabernacle!
 This meeting place came to an end when summer rolled around and the school needed to do some extensive renovations.
 Church leaders had less than a month to find another place to meet.

 Exactly one year later, the owner wanted to sell the building and the church was given only one month to find new lodgings.
 By this time, church growth made it impossible to move back into the old church building (which was being used for Sunday School classrooms).
 Were it not for the gracious help of Grace Lutheran Church and Christ the Redeemer Catholic School Division, services would have been held in tents that summer!
 Instead, the church body soon began meeting in the gymnasium of Good Shepherd Elementary School, where they enjoyed considerable care by Christ the Redeemer School Division until the completion of the current church building on Westland Road.
-Thank God for the ways the School Division went above and beyond the call of duty!
+We thank God for the ways the School Division went above and beyond the call of duty!